The Cost of Love

 Sunk Costs

 The longer we stay in a relationship, the harder it becomes to evaluate it objectively.
-Every shared experience, every compromise, every sacrifice becomes evidence that we’ve built something worth preserving.
+Every shared experience, every compromise, and every sacrifice becomes evidence that we’ve built something worth preserving.
 But time invested is not the same as value created.
 A relationship that consumes five years of your life isn’t inherently more valuable than one that lasted six months, it’s just more expensive to abandon.

 Compatibility

 Perhaps the most ridiculous myth is that love creates compatibility rather than requiring it.
-We’re sold the idea that if two people care enough, everything else will work itself out.
+We’re sold the idea that if two people care enough, everything else will just… work itself out.
 Differences will become complementary.
 Conflicts will forge stronger bonds.
 Effort and commitment can overcome any obstacle.

 The result is relationships built on sacrifice rather than synergy.
 Partners who love each other deeply but are fundamentally unsuited for each other spend years trying to force compatibility through sheer willpower.
-They mistake the difficulty for depth, the constant negotiation for “working at it,” the exhaustion for proof of their commitment.
+They mistake the difficulty for depth, the constant negotiations for “working at it,” the exhaustion for proof of their commitment.
 They believe they’re being mature by staying, when maturity would be recognizing that some problems cannot be loved away.

-Compatibility isn’t about being identical in any sense, it’s about having compatible differences.
+That being said, compatibility is not about being identical in any sense, it’s about having compatible differences.
 It’s about wanting the same general future, even if you disagree on the details.
 It’s about handling conflict in opposing ways that don’t destroy each other.
 It’s about needs that complement rather than compete.
 These things either exist or they don’t.
 Love can’t create them, it can only obscure their absence until the damage is done.

 There’s a particular kind of optimism that keeps people trapped in relationships that were never going to work.
 It’s the belief that this person will change, that time will resolve what communication hasn’t, that potential is the same as reality.
 It frames skepticism as pessimism and caution as a lack of faith.

 But hope is not a strategy.
 Waiting for someone to become who you need them to be is not love, it’s a gamble where the house always wins.
 People can and do change, but betting your future on someone’s theoretical evolution is how you lose years to a version of them that never materializes.
+Loving someone for who they might become rather than who they actually are is pursuing a fantasy.
+Overlooking present day dealbreakers because you’ve somehow decided they’re temporary is pursuing a fantasy.
+Confusing their words about change with evidence of actual change is pursuing a fantasy.
+Whether you’re aware of it or not, you’re building your life around a projection, investing in a future that exists only in your imagination.

 Survivorship Bias